This is a question many of us have asked ourselves from time to time.

 In fact, I would say it is indulging if all we want to pursue is to make ourselves happy.
 That obsession is quite exhausting too.
 Anyone who has cared for a child, an animal, or someone knows what a relief it is for once we don’t only need to think about our own happiness.

-If you can’t figure out a way to use your passion to better other people’s
+If you can’t figure out a way to use your passion to better other people’s life, then park that passion and find another one that might have more meaning and value to it.

 The other element people overlook is our natural strengths.